Designation of Appointing Authority

 |Beneficiary:||Permanent Court of Arbitration|

-Please mention the name of the case and party for whom the payment is made as a payment reference on your bank transfer, or in the letter accompanying your cheque.
+Please mention the name of the case and party for whom the payment is made as a payment reference on your bank transfer.